Radiation Health Risks

 In Part I we discussed ionizing radiation and how it poses health risks to humans.
 In this section look at contributing factors of radiation dosage and the sources of ionizing radiation.

-A High-Level View of Radiation Dosage
+High Level View of Radiation Dosage

 There are three main factors for radiation dosage: tissue sensitivity, the amount of radiation, and the type of radiation.